AstrobioMike/AstrobioMike.github.io/amplicon/workflow_ex.md

 # The data

-We are going to work with a subset of the dataset published [here](https://www.frontiersin.org/articles/10.3389/fmicb.2015.01470/full).
+For a quick overview of the example data we'll be using and where it came from, we are going to work with a subset of the dataset published [here](https://www.frontiersin.org/articles/10.3389/fmicb.2015.01470/full).
 We were exploring an underwater mountain ~3 km down at the bottom of the Pacific Ocean that serves as a low-temperature (~5-10°C) hydrothermal venting site.
-This amplicon dataset was generated from DNA extracted from crushed basalts collected from across the mountain in order to begin characterizing the microbial communities of these deep-sea rocks.
-It was generated via Illumina MiSeq 2x300 paired-end sequencing using primers targeting the V4 region of the 16S rRNA gene.
+This amplicon dataset was generated from DNA extracted from crushed basalts collected from across the mountain with the goal being to begin characterizing the microbial communities of these deep-sea rocks.
+No one had never been here before, so as is often the purpose of marker-gene sequencing like this, this was going to be our first, broad survey.
+The sequencing was done on the Illumina MiSeq platform with 2x300 paired-end sequencing using primers targeting the V4 region of the 16S rRNA gene.
 There are 20 samples total: 4 extraction blanks (nothing added to DNA extraction kit), 2 bottom water samples, 13 rocks, and one biofilm scraped off of a rock.
+None of these details are important for you to remember, it's just to give some overview.

+In the following figure, overlain on the map are the rock sample collection locations, and the panes on the right show examples of the 3 distinct types of rocks collected: 1) basalts with highly altered, thick outer rinds (>1 cm); 2) basalts that were smooth, glassy, thin exteriors (~1-2 mm); and 3) one calcified carbonate.

 <center><img src="{{ site.url }}/images/dorado.png"></center>